ggogel/seafile-containerized/README.md

 - Increased Security:
     - The caddy reverse proxy serves as a single entry point to the stack.
 Everything else runs in an isolated network.
     - Using [Alpine Linux](https://alpinelinux.org/about/) based images for the frontend, which is designed with security in mind and comes with proactive security features.
     - Official Seafile Docker deployment uses entirely outdated base images and dependencies.
-Here base images and dependencies are updated on a regular basis.
+Here base images and dependencies are updated regularly.
 - Reworked Dockerfiles featuring multi-stage builds, allowing for smaller images and faster builds.
 - Schedule offline garbage collection with cron job.
 - Runs upgrade scripts automatically when a new image version is deployed.